maxx1128/Webdev-Study-Notes/accessibility/AccessibiltyForEveryone.md

 ### Environmental Factors

-accessibility affects everyone, not just those with impairments, since environmental factors can affect us all, now and in the future.
+Accessibility affects everyone, not just those with impairments, since environmental factors can affect us all, now and in the future.

 #### Legacy Browsers

 Many organizations (public or non-profit ones) are stuck with older browsers.
 Simply checking for basic performance on other browsers is a form of accessibility checking.
 This can apply to anyone in a job stuck with older browsers, or temporarily working in a place with them too.

 #### Devices

 Devices can vary widely in size, touch gestures, browser availability, how the content is presented, or how many people view them at once.
 Phones, game consoles, web-enabled TVs, smart-watches, VR headsets, etc.

 People don't just use mobile "on the go," people access the web at their homes all the time.
-Don't focus only on what info people may need when traveling for mobile devices.
+Don't focus only on what info people may need when traveling for mobile devices, focus on everything.

 There's no reliable metrics to measure these kinds of things are device width, everything else is either not widely tracked or could be misled by browsers.
 The only real option is building for as many sizes and devices as possible, building for the unknown.
 Tough, but it gives our sites a much longer lifespan.